AndriiDevi/CSPC_NMS_integration/README.md

 # CSPC_NMS_integration

-This script was designed to integrate [Cisco CSPC](https://software.cisco.com/download/home/286312935/type) product with different NMS systems: DNAC, EPNM, PI, SD-WAN, NETBOX.
+This script was designed to integrate [Cisco CSPC](https://software.cisco.com/download/home/286312935/type) product with different NMS systems: DNAC, ISE, EPNM, PI, SD-WAN, NETBOX.

 it will get list of devices and create CSPC format seed file with IPs and Hosntames.